 -Id = 7.7 A is the earth-fault loop current.

 -The RCD will close the circuit if there is a leakage current in the system.
-By detecting tiny leakage currents, they may be able to avert electrocution as part of the automatic disconnection of power, which switches off when a fault develops in the circuit rather than requiring human intervention.
+By detecting tiny leakage currents, RCD’s may turn away electrocution as part of the automatic disconnection of power, which switches off when a fault develops in the circuit rather than requiring human intervention.

 TT Earthing AC Power Supply System:

-Low-voltage circuit breakers (automatic switches) do not always trip.
-Leading to the leakage device's earth-leakage voltage exceeding the acceptable voltage, which is a harmful voltage.
+Low-voltage circuit breakers (automatic switches) do not always trip, leading the earth-leakage voltage to exceed the acceptable voltage, making the voltage harmful.

-Even a fuse may not be able to explode when the leakage current is minimal.
-As a result, a leakage protector is mandatory for safety.
+A fuse may not explode when the leakage current is minimal.
+A leakage protector is mandatory for safety in such cases.
 As a result, popularising the TT system is challenging.

 Construction companies use TT.
-A unique protection line is utilised to reduce the quantity of steel used for the grounding mechanism when the construction unit borrows its power supply for temporary energy use.
+A unique protection line reduces the quantity of steel used for the grounding mechanism when the construction unit borrows its power supply for temporary energy use.

 Separate the new special protection line PE from the working zero-line N, which has the following characteristics:

-- The working zero lines can have current in operation, but the protection line can't.
+2) The (working) zero lines can have current in operation, but the protection line can’t.

 Remote areas use TT, where the cost of an additional PE conductor outweighs that of a local earth connection.
-Especially in older properties where safety might otherwise be jeopardised by the fracture of an overhead PE conductor by, say, a fallen tree branch.
-In most TN-C-S systems, TT supplies to individual homes are also seen when a property is deemed unfit for TN-C-S service.
+Especially in older properties, where safety might otherwise be at risk by the fracture of an overhead PE conductor by, say, a fallen tree branch.
+In most TN-C-S systems, TT supplies to individual homes when a property is deemed unfit for TN-C-S service.

-Installations on a construction site, a farm, or a swimming pool may be improper unless additional measures, like an additional earth electrode, are adopted.
+Installations on a construction site, a farm, or a swimming pool may be improper unless additional measures, like installing extra earth electrode is adopted.

 All metallic enclosures and extraneous parts are at equipotential.

-Protection against lightning due to low fault current.
+Protection from lightning because of low fault current.

-Protection against the earth fault current due to low resistance path.
+Protection from earth fault current because of low resistance path.